 Smiling may seem like an involuntary response to something cute or funny, but it is much more than that.

 Studies suggest that smiling, forced or not, can have a positive effect on your mood, decrease stress levels, and even make everyone around you feel better.
-Here are 9 surprising benefits of smiling that will really give you something to smile about.
+What happy news!

 Because of complex brain activity that occurs when you see someone smiling, smiles are contagious.
 Studies report that just seeing one person smiling activates the area of your brain that controls your facial movement, which leads to a grin.